radekg/yugabyte-db-multi-tenant-paas-demo/README.md

 ## Monitoring

-This Docker compose configuration provides Prometheus and Grafana instances.
-Prometheus cannot be be accessed directly, Grafana can be accessed on port `3000`.
+This Docker compose configuration comes with Grafana and Prometheus.
+Prometheus cannot be be accessed directly, Grafana can be accessed on port `3000`, usually `http://localhost:3000`.
 Grafana instance does not reconfigure the default admin password.
 Grafana password must to be changed on every container restart.

 If you really, really want to change the _admin_ user password, change the _./etc/grafana/grafana.ini_ _admin\_password_ value to something else than the default but please do not commit the changes to version control!

 Grafana instance comes with the Prometheus _YBPrometheus_ datasource configured.